tdx/act/README.md

 ### Define the actor

-Each actor is a separate process that implements the `GenServer` interface and can contain a state.
+Each actor is a separate process that implements the `GenServer` interface.

 ```go